Divorce in Oregon (2026)

 When to Consult an Attorney

-Oregon’s no-fault, no-waiting-period framework streamlines the divorce process, but the equitable division of property and the multi-type spousal support system require careful analysis.
+Oregon’s no-fault, no-waiting-period framework streamlines the dissolution process, but the equitable division of property and the three-type spousal support system require careful analysis.
 Retirement accounts, business interests, and real estate all demand accurate valuation and thoughtful division.
 If you are considering dissolution in Oregon, a free consultation with a family law attorney can help you understand your rights and protect your interests.

 Frequently Asked Questions